tedleyem/singletwinsolutions.com/privacy-policy.md

 CONTACT US

-If you have any questions or concerns about our Privacy Policy or our data collection and processing practices, please contact us at support@stsitsolutions.com.
+If you have any questions or concerns about our Privacy Policy or our data collection and processing practices, please contact us at support@singletwinsolutions.com.

-Thank you for trusting STS IT Solutions with your technology needs.
+Thank you for trusting SingleTwin Solutions with your technology needs.
 We are committed to protecting your privacy and providing you with excellent service.